w3f/Grants-Program/README.md

 #### W3F Grants Evaluators <!-- omit in toc -->

-Evaluators are individuals able to evaluate the technology delivered as a result of the Open Grants Program.
+Evaluators are individuals able to evaluate the technology delivered as a result of the Grants Program.
 The committee has the right to add or remove evaluators on the basis of supermajority.

 - [Marcin Górny](https://github.com/mmagician)
 - [Robert Hambrock](https://github.com/Lederstrumpf)